DashingDevelopers/talon-cheat-sheet/README.md

 In order not to waste paper,  I simply deleted all of the folders from the talent community apps folder  that had applications I knew I would never use.

-Also for readability,  I  skipped identifying which OS the commands were for on the basis that  I'd be able to work it out anyway. do use mac windows and Linux for my operations but I rarely touch anything other than Linux so I can't say for sure that  this logic is sound.
+Also for readability,  I  skipped identifying which OS the commands were for on the basis that  I'd be able to work it out anyway.
+I do use mac windows and Linux for my operations but I rarely touch anything other than Linux so I can't say for sure that  this logic is sound.

 I hope you find this useful and I love talon!!